-E Limited Warranty
+G Limited Warranty

-ACCU-CHEK® Inform II meter LIMITED WARRANTY
+Accu-Chek® Inform II meter LIMITED WARRANTY

-Roche Diagnostics warrants to the original purchaser that the ACCU-CHEK® Inform II meter will be free from defects in materials and workmanship for 1 year from the date of purchase or for the term of an ACCU-CHEK® Inform II test strip contract, whichever is longer.
+Roche Diagnostics warrants to the original purchaser that the Accu-Chek® Inform II meter will be free from defects in materials and workmanship for 1 year from the date of purchase.

-If, during the warranty period, the meter does not work properly because of a defect in materials or workmanship, Roche Diagnostics will repair it or replace it with a new or refurbished ACCU-CHEK® Inform II meter or equivalent product free of charge.
+If, during the warranty period, the meter does not work properly because of a defect in materials or workmanship, Roche Diagnostics will repair it or replace it with a new or refurbished Accu-Chek® Inform II meter or equivalent product free of charge.
 The warranty of the repaired or replacement meter will expire on the date of the original warranty expiration or 90 days after shipment of a replacement meter, whichever period is longer.
-The purchaser's sole and exclusive remedy with respect to the ACCU-CHEK® Inform II meter shall be repair or replacement, in Roche Diagnostics sole discretion.
+The purchaser's sole and exclusive remedy with respect to the Accu-Chek® Inform II meter shall be repair or replacement, in Roche Diagnostics sole discretion.